 In June of 2022, the Compensation Committee created the Stretch Achievement Share Award program to incentivize management to publicly establish and reach an adjusted earnings-per-share goal of \$8.00 or more by 2025, more than a 67% increase over the Company's \$4.78 adjusted earnings per share in 2021.
-Pursuant to the terms of the Stretch Achievement Share Award program, if the Company exceeds certain adjusted earnings per share targets, recipients of performance stock units in February of 2022 will receive additional shares of Belden common stock equal to a conversion factor between 0.5 and 1.0 multiplied by the number of shares of Company common stock received by the recipient upon conversion, if any, of the 2022 PSUs.
+Pursuant to the terms of the Stretch Achievement Share Award program, if the Company exceeds certain adjusted earnings per share targets, recipients of 2022 performance stock units will receive additional shares of Belden common stock equal to a conversion factor between 0.5 and 1.0 multiplied by the number of shares of Company common stock received by the recipient upon conversion, if any, of the 2022 PSUs.
 We believe that this special incentive opportunity will drive performance levels not reached in the 120-year history of Belden and we hope that you will agree that its cost will pale in comparison to the value such performance will create for stockholders.
+In February of 2023, certain newly promoted Belden managers, including the Company's President and CEO, were granted additional 2022 PSUs, which are eligible for the Stretch Achievement Share Award enhancement, in order to put those managers in the position they would have been in had they been in their current roles in June of 2022, and to ensure that those managers are properly incentivized to deliver optimal long-term results for shareholders.

 Discipline on our executive compensation is what our stockholders expect and deserve.
 We believe that after reviewing the materials that follow, you will continue to agree that we are performing our duty of aligning pay with performance and aligning the interests of our executives with those of our stockholders.
-Therefore, we request your support for Belden's 2023 Say-on-Pay proposal.
+Therefore, we request your support for Belden's 2024 Say-on-Pay proposal.
 If at any time you would like to discuss the compensation program, we are available to address your questions.
 Thank you for your consideration.